srozsnyai/wienerluft/README.md

 ![Architecture](resources/architecture.png)

 #### Data Pipeline
 The Cloud Scheduler emits every 15min a a pub/sub message to trigger the execution of a Cloud Function.
 The Cloud Function runs a Java-based application which calls the Stadt Wien API.
 This API returns the current readings from all the AQ stations.
-The cloud function parses the returned message and writes them into a BQ table in their raw format (i.e. tabular but untyped data types).
+The cloud function parses the returned message and writes them into a BQ table in their raw format (i.e. tabular but untyped).

 #### Storage & Analytics
 A BQ view is used to type the individual attributes that have been previously stored as simple string values.